Frequently Asked Questions

 A: Looking at the health needs of different age groups is one way to make sure health resources are matched to the needs of West Virginians in the best way possible.

-Q: Who provides the funding for the MATCH?
+Q: Who provides the funding for MATCH?

-A: The MATCH is primarily funded through the West Virginia Department of Health and Human Resources Bureau for Medical Services (BMS) and Bureau for Behavioral Health (BBH) and uses a mix of state and federal funding from the Centers for Medicare and Medicaid Services.
+A: MATCH is primarily funded through the West Virginia Department of Health and Human Resources Bureau for Medical Services (BMS) and Bureau for Behavioral Health (BBH) and uses a mix of state and federal funding from the Centers for Medicare and Medicaid Services.
 If you choose not to participate, it will not affect any current or future benefits that you or your family receive from the WV DHHR or any other government agency.